International move to Krabi

 Hospitals and health insurance to Krabi

-If Krabi Nakharin is not capable of offering the required treatment the international hospitals to complete service the closest belong at present to Phuket, at 2-3 am of road.
-The municipal hospital of Krabi is not certainly of the international level, although certain people find it appropriate for minor treatments particularly if you can tell them exactly what does not go to your place – the diagnosis is not their key point.
+If Krabi Nakharin is not capable of offering the required treatment the international hospitals to complete service the closest belongs at present to Phuket, at 2-3 am off road.
+The municipal hospital of Krabi is not certain of the international level, although certain people find it appropriate for minor treatments particularly if you can tell them exactly what does not go to your place – the diagnosis is not their key point.

-The international networks such as BUPA offers a health insurance in Thailand, or you can be covered by your insurance at home.
-These diets cover generally the treatment in the international hospitals, although you always have the problem in arriving there first of all.
+The international networks such as BUPA offers health insurance in Thailand, or you can be covered by your insurance at home.
+These diets cover generally the treatment in the international hospitals, although you always have the problem of arriving there first of all.

 A lot of medicine which are prescribed in the West is available on open sale in the Thai pharmacies; if you have a regular prescription, you should be able to obtain it directly from a pharmacy – do not forget to bring the generic name, because certain medicine is marketed under various names in the Asia-Pacific region.

 Western food in Krabi